chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 ### File System(EFS) Configuration for backup

-To backup on the share file system for AWS, follow the steps given below:
+To backup on the shared file system for AWS, follow the steps given below:

 - Create the **EFS** over AWS.
 - Mount the creating EFS using **DNS** or **IP**.